SamGomes/GIMME/README.md

 ## Future Improvements
 As of the current version, there are still some on-going exploration pathways.
 They include:
 - The integration of more refined coalition structure generators (ConfigGenAlg);
-- The integration of the tool in a multiplayer serious scenario (example/ use case);
+- The integration of the tool in a multiplayer serious scenario (example/use case);
 - The improvement of task selection.

 *Any help to improve this idea is welcome.*